iterative/gto/README.md

 ### Unassign a stage

+Note: this functionality is in development and will be introduced soon.

 Sometimes you need to mark an artifact version no longer ready for a specific consumer, and maybe signal a downstream system about this.
 You can use `gto unassign` for that: